 What is an access point?

 How can I improve a weak Wi-Fi signal?

-For the best coverage, your Wi-Fi router should be placed in a central position in your home, away from walls, and anything which could interfere with the signal (such as cordless phones or fridges).
-Use a 2.4GHz network for the best signal range and penetration.
-You can use a Wi-Fi signal booster to provide coverage in areas where the Wi-Fi is weak or nonexistent.
+For the best coverage, your Wi-Fi router should be placed in a central position in your home, away from walls and anything which could interfere with the wireless signal, such as cordless phones or fridges.
+You should use a 2.4GHz network for the best signal range.